kinit-sk/o-mega/README.md

 # O-MEGA-pipeline
-In this repository we validate the idea of automating the XAI algorithm selection by executing the O-MEGA pipeline on a claim matching (PFCR) task.
+In this repository we validate the idea of automating the XAI algorithm selection by executing the O-MEGA pipeline on a post claim matching (PFCR) task.
 For this particular task we use our [multiclaim](https://arxiv.org/abs/2305.07991) dataset that contains a database of various social posts with their corresponding fact checks that either further acknowledge or disprove claims found in the posts.
 In this work, we solely work with English version of this dataset.